hadley/adv-r/Rcpp.md

 ## Getting started with Rcpp

 All examples in this chapter need at least version 0.10 of the `Rcpp` package.
-This version includes `cppFunction`, which makes it easier than ever to connect C++ to R. You'll also (obviously) need a working C++ compiler.
+This version includes `cppFunction`, which makes it very easy to connect C++ to R. You'll also (obviously) need a working C++ compiler.

 If you're familiar with `inline::cfunction`, `cppFunction` is similarly, except that you specifcy the function completely in the string, and it parses the C++ function arguments to figure out what the R function arguments should be:

     cppFunction('
-      int fib(const int x) {
+      int add(int x, int y, int z) {
-        if (x == 0) return(0);
-        if (x == 1) return(1);
-        return fib(x - 1) + fib(x - 2);
+        int sum = x + y + z;
+        return(sum);
       }'
     )
-    formals(fib)
+    formals(add)

-As well compiling C++ code inline, you can also create whole files of C++ code and load them with `sourceCpp`, and you can easily include C++ in a package.
-Both of these uses are described at the end of the package.
-While using `cppFunction` is easiest when exploring new code (and in tutorials like this), when you're actually developing code it's easier to set up a src directory and use `devtools::load_all` to automatically reload and recompile your code.
+As well compiling C++ code inline, you can also create whole files of C++ code and load them with `sourceCpp`, and you can easily include C++ code in a package.
+Both of these uses are described at the end of the chapter.
+While using `cppFunction` is easiest when exploring new code (and in tutorials like this), when you're actually developing code it's easier to set up a src directory and use `devtools::load_all` (or similar tools) to automatically reload and recompile your code.

 ## Getting starting with C++

 C++ is a large language, and there's no way to cover it exhaustively here.
-Our aim is to give you the basics so that you can start writing fast code.
-We we'll spend minimal time on object oriented C++ and on templating, because our focus is not on writing big programs in C++, just single, self-contained functions that allow you to speed up slow parts of your R code.
+Our aim is to give you the basics so that you can start writing useful functions in C++.
+We we'll spend minimal time on object oriented C++ and on templating, because our focus is not on writing big programs in C++, just small, mostly self-contained functions that allow you to speed up slow parts of your R code.

 <!-- We'll focus on C++ 11 (the C++ standard written in 2011, formerly known as C++0x (as it was supposed be finished by 2009))
  -->